Books: Bible, Corduroy

 • Gross Motor Skills:

-Do a Memory Obstacle Course - If your child is ready, ask them to get both a number and a letter.
+Create a Memory Obstacle Course with letters and numbers.
+If the child is ready, ask her to get both a number and a letter.

 • Visual Perception Skill: